-In the beginning you want to know how to write a blog post.
-Which is pretty obvious because you’ve never done it before.
+In the beginning, you want to know how to write a blog post.
+This is pretty obvious because you’ve never done it before.
 Everything we’ve never done before, we don’t know how to do.
 That is just a fact.
 So the only way to know how to do something is to learn.
 That brings me to my first point.

 1. Learn how to write your first blog post.

 How do you learn?
 By reading articles.
 Learning from bloggers who are doing what you want to do.
 Read tons of blog posts.
 It will teach you how to write.

 Analyze different types of articles.
 People have different writing styles.
 You can learn something from everyone.
 When you do that, you will learn what you like, don’t like, and what you want your writing style and voice to be.

 You can read blog posts all day every day.
 But if you don’t practice actually writing and learning through doing, then you will not learn much.

 Your writing will be crap in the beginning.
 You will cringe each time you read one of your articles.
 I still do.
 But you will become better at it.
 The more you write and practice the better you will become.

 3.What to write as your first blog post

 Like I said you will hear a bunch of conflicting messages.
 As one would expect.
 Some will say to introduce yourself and tell your audience about you, who you are, something personal, your plans for your blog, and how you can help them.